2d QCD and Integrability, Part II: Generalized QCD: Generalized 't Hooft equation as a TQ-system

 \subsection{Inhomogenous extension}

 The TQ-system \eqref{eq:TQBaxter} admits solutions with the given decay at infinity and quantization only at the discrete spectrum $\lambda = \lambda_n$ of the integral operator \eqref{fred}.
-The TQ-Baxter equation is a simultaneous problem for $Q$ and $\lambda$ and, as such, it can be regarded as hard to solve analytically as the problem with started with.
-However, in \cite{Ambrosino:2023dik,Fateev_2009} a notable conceptual and practical simplification specific to this problem was obtained upon considering an auxiliary \textit{inhomogeneous} problem, obtained by modifying \eqref{eq:eignuspace} and \eqref{quantizations}, so that \eqref{eq:TQBaxter} admits solutions for {\it any} $\lambda\in \bR$.
-This turned out to be extremely useful as it allowed one to solve the TQ-equation in a two-step procedure: we first solve the simpler inhomogeneous problem, and then use this solutions to obtaine the discrete spectrum of the homogeneous problem.
-This ultimately leads to a fastly-convergent asymptotic analytic expansion for the spectral data in a systematic way.
-We refer the readers to section 3.2, 3.3 of \cite{Ambrosino:2023dik} and \cite{Fateev_2009} for a more thorough discussion.
+The TQ-Baxter equation is a simultaneous problem for $Q$ and $\lambda$ and, as such, it is difficult to develop analytic approaches to the spectrum.
+However, in \cite{Fateev_2009} a notable conceptual and practical simplification specific to this problem was obtained upon considering an auxiliary \textit{inhomogeneous} problem, obtained by modifying \eqref{eq:eignuspace} and \eqref{quantizations}, so that \eqref{eq:TQBaxter} admits solutions for {\it any} $\lambda\in \bR$.
+This turned out to be extremely useful as it allowed one to study the TQ-equation in a two-step procedure: we first solve the simpler inhomogeneous problem, and then use this solutions to obtain the discrete spectrum of the homogeneous problem.
+This ultimately led to a fastly-convergent asymptotic analytic expansion for the spectral data \cite{Ambrosino:2023dik,Fateev_2009,Litvinov:2024riz}].
+We refer the readers to those papers for a more thorough discussion.

-Remarkably, the same discussion and technique also apply to the generalized QCDs.
-We extend \eqref{fred} to an inhomogeneous problem by:
+The extension to the inhomogeneous problem is possible even in the generalized QCDs.
+We do so by: